Junior Americanist Workshop Series

 Mission

 The workshop provides the opportunity for junior Americanist scholars to present their work and receive feedback.
-Our current research workshop format is 90 minutes per session featuring 2 papers, each of which is allotted 45 minutes.
-In each 45 minute block, authors present their paper for 20-25 minutes, discussants offer comments for 5-10 minutes, and the balance of the time is reserved for audience questions.
+We feature two papers per 90-minute session.
+Authors present their paper for 20-25 minutes, discussants offer comments for 5-10 minutes, and the balance of the time is reserved for audience questions.
+We strongly encourage participants to read the presenters’ papers in advance of the session.

+If you are interested in presenting or serving as a discussant for future sessions, please email us at jawspolisci@gmail.com.
 In addition to article-length manuscripts, we also encourage the submission of well-developed pre-analysis plans and research designs.
 Submissions may be solo-authored or collaborative; if the submission is collaborative, we will give preference to those with junior scholars as coauthors.

-We will try to match up discussants with papers based on subject area expertise to the best of our ability.
 If you have a dream discussant you’d like for your paper, please tell us and we will do our best to make it happen!

 Spring 2026 Research Workshop Schedule